arhat-dev/rs/README.md

 ```

 - Make `remote_host_script` a file path reference (or add a new field like `remote_host_script_file`)?
-  - Simple and effective, but now you have two source of remote host script, more fixed code logic added, and you have to document which is preferred when both is set.
-End user MUST read your documentation in detial for such subtle issues (if you are good at documenting).
+  - Simple and effective, but now you have two source of remote host script, more fixed code logic added, more document to come for preferred options when both is set.
+End user MUST read your documentation in detail for such subtle issues (if you are good at documenting).
 - Expand environment variables before unmarshaling?
-  - what would you do with `${ENV_WITH_DIFFERENT_CONTEXT}`?
-  - Well, you can unmarshal the config into two config, one with environment variables expanded, another not, and merge them into one.
+  - What would you do with `${ENV_WITH_DIFFERENT_CONTEXT}`?
+Well, you can unmarshal the config into two config, one with environment variables expanded, another not, and merge them into one.
-- Unmarshal as `map[string]interface{}` first, then do custom handling for every field?
+- Unmarshal yaml as `map[string]interface{}` first, then do custom handling for every field?
-  - Now you have to work with types manually, tedious yet error prone job again.
+  - Now you have to work with types manually, tedious yet error prone job starts now.
 - Create a new DSL, add some keywords...
-  - We have already seen so many DSLs created just for configuration purpose, none of them really simplified the configuration management, and usually only useful for development not deployment.
+  - We have already seen so many DSLs created just for configuration purpose, almost none of them really simplified the configuration management, and usually only useful for development not deployment.

-What we actually need is let end user decide which field is resolved by what method, as developers we just control when to resolve which field.
-Rendering suffix is applicable to every single field, doing exactly what end user need, and it can resolve fields partialy with some strategy, also exactly what developers need.
+As developers, what we actually need is let end user decide which field is resolved by what method, and we just control when to resolve which field.

+Rendering suffix is applicable to every single yaml field, doing exactly what end user need, and it can resolve fields partialy with some strategy in code, also exactly what developers want.

 ## Prerequisites